What you should consider when setting up an Offshore Crypto Fund

 Since ICOs are carried out online, the interpretation of the market intention and invitation to subscribe to the fund to a certain jurisdiction is very open, so the legal risks assumed if one is not duly registered are considerable.

-That is why most of the serious projects that conduct Securities Token Offerings assume that they cannot do marketing.
+That is why most of the serious projects that conduct Securities Token Offerings assume that they cannot do marketing and that they have to apply for registration or exemption in any of the jurisdiction the STO is sold to.

 In addition, there are currently no authorized cryptocurrency exchanges to list and allow security tokens trading.
 This could be a barrier to the successful development of an ICO, as liquidity after the ICO might be almost non-existent.